jasp-stats/jaspAudit/README.md

 #### Data Auditing <img src='https://github.com/koenderks/jaspAudit/raw/algoAudit/inst/icons/audit-data.svg' width='149' height='173' align='right'/>

 The **Data Auditing** section of the module provides statistical methods for auditing data, including (Bayesian) tests of digit distributions and tests for repeated values.
 These methods can be used to identify anomalies in a set of numbers, but do not provide conclusive results in terms of whether a data set is likely tampered with.
+For instance, non-conformance to Benford's law can only be seen as an indication of possible data manupulation.
+Unlike Benford's law, the other analysis is this section examines the entire number at once, not only the first or last digit(s).

 #### Algorithmic Auditing <img src='https://github.com/koenderks/jaspAudit/raw/algoAudit/inst/icons/audit-algorithms.svg' width='149' height='173' align='right'/>

 The **Algorithm Auditing** section of the module includes methods for auditing algorithms on the aspect of fairness and discrimination.
+For instance, the fairness metrics analysis aims to assess fairness in algorithmic decision-making systems by computing and testing the equality of one of several model-agnostic fairness metrics between protected classes.
+The metrics are computed based on a set of true labels and the predictions of an algorithm.

 ### Translations